Review of Financial Studies

 Process

-The diagram below illustrates how authors interact with the CDSP and the RFS Data Editors (DE) throughout the editorial process.
+The diagram below illustrates how authors (yellow), editors (blue), and data editors (DE, green) interact throughout the editorial process.

-- Submission: Please read the Guidelines for Submission.
-Any requests for exemption from the CDSP must be made at the time of initial submission.
+Requests for exemption from the CDSP must be made at the time of initial submission — see the Guidelines for Submission.

 Common Issues